laboo/hpdr/docs/source/why.rst

      OR (YYYY=2016 AND MM=01 AND DD=28 AND HH<18)
     )

-This also represents a one month span (2015 Dec 28, 6PM - 2016 Jan 28, 6PM), but it's more complicated.
+This also represents a one month span (2015 Dec 28, 6PM - 2016 Jan 28, 6PM), but it's more complicated to compose.
 And easier to get wrong.

 In order to trust date ranges, they need to be auto-generated from a human-readable format.

 Timezones make them harder.